lylek/vintage-basic/README.txt

 * Pre-check types
 * Pre-check labels, generate code in place of labels
 * Convert variable references to IORefs
   Is it easiest to do these with staging?
+* Consider sending errors to stderr.
+* On syntax error, consider printing line with marked error.